-We obtain personal data directly from you or your employer; from third-party sources such as resellers, distributors, third-party marketplaces, data brokers, marketing companies, referrals from customers, and users; and from publicly available sources such as company websites.
+We obtain personal data directly from you or your employer; from third-party sources such as our Unity Partners (which include resellers and distributors); third-party marketplaces where our products are offered (such as AWS and Google Cloud Platform); data brokers (such as Dun & Bradstreet); marketing companies; referrals from customers, and users; and from publicly available sources such as company websites and LinkedIn.
 Through some Services, we obtain personal data from our customers, or from individuals who interact with our customers or their online properties.

-In some cases, F5 collects personal data through the technology described in the "Cookies and similar technology" section below.
+In some cases, F5 collects personal data through the technology described in Section 7 below.

 2. How does F5 use and share Personal Data with others?